warestack/cc/Class-6/README.md

 > **Follow the instructions on the video on how to create your cluster.**

+Briefly the steps include:
-In Google Cloud Console, search for “Kubernetes Engine”.
+- Enable the Kubernetes Engine API: In Google Cloud Console, search for “Kubernetes Engine”.
 If prompted, click “Enable” to activate the API.

-Open Kubernetes Clusters Page

-Go to Kubernetes Engine → Clusters.
+- Open Kubernetes Clusters Page: Go to Kubernetes Engine → Clusters.
 Click “+ Create”.

-Choose the Cluster Mode

-By default, Google Cloud now suggests an Autopilot cluster.
+- Choose the Cluster Mode: By default, Google Cloud now suggests an Autopilot cluster.
 For manual control and settings (as shown in the video), click “Switch to Standard cluster”.
 Alternatively, from the clusters page, use the “+ Create → Standard” option.

-Configure the Cluster

-Set a name, region/zone, and other settings as shown in the tutorial (e.g. number of nodes, machine type).
+- Configure the Cluster: Set a name, region/zone, and other settings as shown in the tutorial (e.g. number of nodes, machine type).

-Create the Cluster

-Click “Create” and wait for Google Cloud to provision the cluster.
+- Create the Cluster: Click “Create” and wait for Google Cloud to provision the cluster.
 Once ready, you’ll see its status as “Running”.

 13. Activate the Cloud Shell, and deploy our app in Kubernetes!